The travels of Joseph Beal Steere in Brazil, Peru and Ecuador (1870-1873)

 Responsibility: The scientific content and the opinions expressed in the manuscript are the sole responsibility of the author(s).

-Copyrights: Arquivos Zoologia.
+Copyrights: Arquivos de Zoologia.
 The journal is licensed under a Creative Commons attribution-type CC-BY.